msand/askyourelders-next-tinacms/src/data/about.md

 5. Post your stories to our website or post them publicly to your social media profile adding #AskYourElders
 6. Congratulations!
 You are contributing to the universal databank of human wisdom, experience and knowledge.

-We are offering you a couple of questions that might trigger particularly meaningful answers:
+Here's a few questions that might trigger particularly meaningful answers:

 * What was your life like when you were my age?
 * What do you wish to have known when you were young?